openshift/enhancements/enhancements/observability/multicluster-observability-addon.md

 Multi-Cluster Observability has been an integrated concept in Red Hat Advanced Cluster Management (RHACM) since its inception but only incorporates one of the core signals, namely metrics, to manage fleets of OpenShift Container Platform (OCP) based clusters (See [RHACM Multicluster-Observability-Operator (MCO)](rhacm-multi-cluster-observability)).
 The underlying architecture of RHACM observability consists of a set of observability components to collect a dedicated set of OCP metrics, visualizing them and alerting on fleet-relevant events.

-This enhancement proposal seeks to bring a unified approach to collect and forward logs and traces from a fleet of OCP clusters based on the RHACM addon facility (See Open Cluster Management (OCM) [addon framework](ocm-addon-framework)) by enabling these signals to land on third-party managed storage solutions (e.g. AWS Cloudwatch, Google Cloud Logging, Splunk).
+This enhancement proposal seeks to bring an unified approach to collect and forward logs and traces from a fleet of OCP clusters based on the RHACM addon facility (See Open Cluster Management (OCM) [addon framework](ocm-addon-framework)) by enabling these signals to land on third-party managed storage solutions (e.g. AWS Cloudwatch, Google Cloud Logging, Splunk).
 The proposed addon is an optional RHACM component that is installed and configured by MCO.
-It provides a unified installation approach of required dependencies (e.g. operator subscriptions) and resources (custom resources, configuration, secrets) on the managed clusters to collect and forward logs and traces.
+It provides a unified installation approach of the required dependencies (e.g. operator subscriptions) and resources (custom resources, configuration, secrets) on the managed clusters to collect and forward logs and traces.
 The addon's name is MultiCluster-Observability-Addon (short MCOA).

 ## Motivation

 The main goal here is to simplify and unify the installation of logs and traces collection and forwarding on a RHACM managed fleet of OCP clusters.
-The core function of the addon is to install required operators (i.e. [Red Hat OpenShift Logging](ocp-cluster-logging-operator) and [Red Hat Build of OpenTelemetry](opentelemetry-operator)), configure required custom resources (i.e. `ClusterLogForwarder`, `OpenTelemetryCollector`) and reconcile per-cluster-related authentication resources (i.e. `Secrets`).
+The core function of the addon is to install required operators (i.e. [Red Hat OpenShift Logging](ocp-cluster-logging-operator) and/or [Red Hat Build of OpenTelemetry](opentelemetry-operator)), configure the respective custom resources (i.e. `ClusterLogForwarder`, `OpenTelemetryCollector`) and reconcile per-cluster-related authentication resources (i.e. `Secrets`).
 This enables fleet-wide control of logs and traces collection and forwarding.

 ### User Stories